If after reviewing Frequently Asked Questions, you need additional information feel free to contact one of the Board Members.

 How are my swimmer’s times recorded and used?

-You can see all of your swimmer’s results from your account at the team Swimtopia website.
+You can see all of your swimmer’s results from your My Account page.
 Entry times for swim meets are based on their best time of the current session.
 We also track the record times achieved by our swimmers at any meet (Team Record) and by any swimmer at meets that we host at Heritage High School Pool (Pool Record).

 How will I know if I am scheduled to work a meet?

 You should expect to work at every meet in which your child is scheduled to swim.
-The meet directors will assignment the jobs on the website the day before each meet.
-Once you are assigned a job, it will show in the My Account page.
+The meet directors will assignment the jobs the day before each meet.
+Once you are assigned a job, it will show in your My Account page.

 What should I do if I am scheduled to work a meet but cannot?